roger860512/B06B01056/README.md

 Profile

 Why learning Data Science?

+Data science is a project wihich really in today's information world .
+We cannot ignore it or tell ourself we don't need it .
+Because it is not only a main trend but also a powerful tool which can be used in everywhere .
+So , I think that learing Data Science is a thing that is so much to gain and nothing to lose .

 Introduction of me

 Hello!
 My name is Roger Huang .
 I live in Taiwan Taipei , study in Infomation Management Department of National Taiwan University now .
 I was usually recognized as a lively person , but I also know myself as a people who like to do and create something alone .
 In addition , my interest is doing exercise and social .
 Welcome everybody!